Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2023.09.11

-- [x] Investigate why the prefious `dmf` `1e6` failed. → Ran out of gpu memory.
-Memory increased gpu process memory increased epochs... my suspicion is that tracking model graidents leads to this, but I am unsure.
-Trying again without gradient tracking. → Now that I think if this it doesn't make much sense since I was able to track weights for large models.
+- [x] Investigate why the previous `dmf` `1e6` failed. → Ran out of gpu memory.
+Memory increased gpu process memory increased epochs... my suspicion is that tracking model gradients leads to this, but I am unsure.
+Trying again without gradient tracking. → Now that I think this doesn't make much sense since I was able to track weights for large models.
 Maybe it has something to do with size of data?
-- [x] Review system metrics → Still unsure why some models fail with large gpu memory allocation still availble.
+- [x] Review system metrics → Still unsure why some models fail with large gpu memory allocation still available.
 We get a gpu shut down message, but I think it has to do with running out of cpu memory on the node.
 Also it looks like the amount of cpu memory used for `num_workers` is much higher than the amount of allocated memory on gpu.
 Clearly there are gaps in understanding the allocation.
 Some anecdotal evidence [[2 gpus A40x4-sbatch - Training Speedup with 1e5 CellDataset cont.
 1|dendron://torchcell/experiments.dmf_costanzo_deepset#2-gpus-a40x4-sbatch---training-speedup-with-1e5-celldataset-cont-1]]
 - 🔲 git clean up across computers
 - 🔲 wt difference embedding
 - 🔲 optional dimensionality reduction
 - 🔲 Downselect by gene interaction scores or `1e5`...
-- 🔲 Unify `wandb` when training on multiple gpus prvious is slurm job id and date.
+- 🔲 Unify `wandb` when training on multiple gpus previous is slurm job id and date.
 Don't this will work across sweeps.
 - 🔲 add period delimited time

 ## 2023.09.10